ArjunCAS/E-VotingSystem/README.md

 # About
-This project is the submitted as my pre-final year mini project.
+This project is submitted for my pre-final year mini project.
 This is a replica of [this project](https://github.com/jobic10/e-voting-with-django).
 I tried to recreate the same in my mini project.

 ## Features: